greggman/HappyFunTimes/docs/examples.md

 Now run the game.
 If you see an error in the console maybe you didn't start the relaysever?.
 (See above)

-Now connect a browser `http://localhost:8080` and pick the UnityCharacterExample
+Now connect a browser `http://localhost:18679`

 [UnitySimpleExample](http://github.com/greggman/hft-unitysimpleexample)
 ------------------